Publications

 Continue reading

-In Proceedings of the 20th international conference on computer analysis of images and patterns (CAIP)
+In Proceedings of the 2024 joint international conference on computational linguistics, language resources and evaluation (LREC-COLING 2024)

 Continue reading